Get insights from SaaS Industry Experts

 "Corporations will be able to operate in the world market without having to open offices in multiple cities.
 The benefit of having lower overhead will result in quality and more user-centric products.

 With SaaS, we will see evolving pockets of tech powerhouses in places like Ottawa, and not just Silicon Valley or New York."

 "SaaS is still an early stage marketplace.
 Only 35% of business in North America offer their products and services via a subscription - recurring revenue model.

 In the future, companies will incorporate artificial intelligence and machine learning within their products.
 This coupled with cloud agility and open API will define the market winners.

 In future, we will see a big transition towards simplicity.
-The importance of seemless integration, overall speed and agility of deployment will be the defining differentiators for industry winners.
+The importance of seamless integration, overall speed and agility of deployment will be the defining differentiators for industry winners."

 - Richard D. McBee, President and CEO, Mitel